SidheshwarSarangal/Anshumat-Foundation-Assignment/README.md

 - Fixing Node version mismatch, module rebuild, and debugging during deployment
 - Understanding that Railway will embed the local `.db` file along with the code
 - Understanding implemention and usage of SQLite with Express
-- Designing DB schema according to problem statement complexity
+- Checking and imrpoving DB schema according to problem statement complexity
 - Refining the presentation of the final readme document

 ---